 Duration : 2h

 From May 26 to 4 June 1940, Dunkirk was the theatre of the largest evacuation effort in military history: 338 000 Allied soldiers were evacuated on a flotilla of more than 800 ships.
 Discover the incredible story of Operation Dynamo with our exclusive 'Dynamo Tour', a trip back in time which pays tribute to all the allied soldiers involved in the operation and who created 'The Dunkirk Spirit', a symbol of hope and resistance.

 During a pleasant tour on board your coach (or your car if you choose the individual VIP tour), which will drive you from Dunkirk to Zuydcoote, our guide will introduce you to the unmissable sites of Operation Dynamo.
-It will also lead you on the tracks of the shooting of the new movie 'Dunkirk' directed by Christopher Nolan, due to be released in July 2017.
+It will also lead you on the tracks of the shooting of the movie 'Dunkirk' directed by Christopher Nolan, released in July 2017.
 During the tour, we will stop at the following memorial places:

 - The evacuation beaches

 The beautiful, wide sandy beaches are very peaceful nowadays.
 Things were quite different in the spring 1940.
 Imagine being a soldier of the BEF, hoping desperatly to climb on board one of the Dunkirk Little Ships to escape the 'Hell of Dunkirk'...

 The East Mole in the port was the point where most of the soldiers were evacuated.
 We'll make a stop at an impressive bunker, built by the Germans during the occupation, to see the preserved part of the original East Mole.